HSC One World Karadeniz: Career

 Stena Explorer had spent the majority of her career sailing on her original route between Holyhead and Dún Laoghaire.

 Due to increasing world price of oil the Stena HSS had her crossing time extended to around 119 minutes in a bid to trim her fuel bill.
 Over the years, the Stena HSS' timetable has gradually been reduced from an initial five round-trips a day, down to just one round-trip a day.

-Stena Line replaced the vessel with the Stena Lynx III, which ran twice daily from 15 March 2010 to the end of 2010 apart from May to September, when the HSS Stena Explorer operated the route once daily to relieve the Stena Lynx so she could run on the Fishguard – Rosslare route.
+Stena Line replaced the vessel with Stena Lynx III, which ran twice daily from 15 March 2010 to the end of 2010 apart from May to September, when Stena Explorer operated the route once daily to relieve the Stena Lynx so she could run on the Fishguard – Rosslare route.

-On 26 May 2010, Stena Line re-instated the HSS back on the Holyhead – Dún Laoghaire route one month earlier than planned.
+On 26 May 2010, Stena Line re-instated Stena Explorer back on the Holyhead – Dún Laoghaire route one month earlier than planned.

 On 14 September 2010, Stena Explorer left the Holyhead – Dún Laoghaire route with her last 2010 sailing being the 13:15 departure from Dún Laoghaire.
 Stena Lynx III operated the route until Sunday 9 January 2011.
 Stena Explorer returned on 1 April 2011 and will operate the route until 13 September 2011 on a one sailing a day basis.